Alison Frantz: Second World War and aftermath

 Frantz and Young were among several archaeologists, including the Americans Blegen, Meritt, and Shear and the British Alan Wace, to serve in Allied intelligence services in Greece.
 (Note: McCredie 2000; Vogeikoff-Brogan 2015.
 For Wace, see Allen 2011.
 For the name of the Foreign Nationalities Branch, see Lalaki 2013) She was recommended to the OSS by Meritt, then head of the Greek section of the organization's Foreign Nationalities Branch (FNB), for whom she had worked part-time as an indexer at the Institute for Advanced Study in Princeton.
 (Note: Lalaki 2013; Allen 2011 (for Meritt).
 On the establishment and aims of the FNB, see Szymczak 1999.)
 At the OSS, she initially worked in the Research and Analysis (R&A) branch, before moving later in 1942 to work as an assistant and political analyst for Blegen, who succeeded Meritt in September of that year.
-The FNB was primarily tasked with interviewing people resident in the United States from European and Mediterranean ethnic groups, and would interview and record their views on the politics and situation of their native countries.
+The FNB was primarily tasked with interviewing people residing in the United States from European and Mediterranean ethnic groups, and recording their views on the politics and situation of their native countries.
 Frantz's official title was Junior Social Science Analyst; her work primarily focused on interviewing political exiles from German-occupied Europe.
 She and Blegen were based in Washington, D.C., and she remained with Blegen as he moved to lead the FNB's Miscellaneous Languages section.
 Late in 1942, Blegen was appointed as head of the FNB's Chancery; Frantz once again moved with him, and was promoted to senior political analyst.
 In 1944, James Murphy, the head of the OSS's X-2 Counter Espionage Branch, unsuccessfully attempted to recruit Frantz for counterintelligence work.